 One of the leading causes of divorce is money problems.
 So one of the best ways to avoid divorcing over financial disagreements is to have a genuine, open, and honest conversation about each future spouse’s financial expectations of one another.
 Prenup negotiations can foster these types of conversations and help ensure that each spouse is on the same page financially before they enter the marriage.

 Prenups Protect Children and Future Children

-If you or your future spouse have or are planning to have children, a prenup is always a good idea.
-A prenup can be used to protect a children’s interest in property in the event of the death of either spouse or in the case of a divorce.
+A prenup is always a good idea if you or your future spouse have or are planning to have children.
+A prenup can be used to protect a child’s interest in property in the event of the death of either spouse or in the case of a divorce.